What Is Forex Trading and How Does It Work?

 Major Pairs

-Major Pairs in forex are the seven most highly liquid currencies traded against the US Dollar.
-They are the most widely traded currency pairs and make up the majority of the trade volume in the forex market.
+Major pairs in forex are the seven most highly liquid currency pairs and all include the US dollar.
+They are the most widely traded currency pairs and make up the majority of the trading volume in the forex market.

 | Currency Pair | Currency Names | Nickname |